top of page

 ”

-I'm Lizzy, an Amsterdam-born and raised enthusiast of technology's potential to improve people’s lives in meaningful and inclusive ways.
+I'm Lizzy, an Amsterdam-born enthusiast passionate about technology that improves people’s lives in meaningful and inclusive ways.

-I am currently pursuing a master’s degree in Human-Computer Interaction at Utrecht University.
-My academic journey began with a Bachelor's in Cognition, Language, and Communication at the University of Amsterdam, where I also spent a semester at University College London.
-Over the years, I have developed an interest in the intersection of language, technology, and design.
+I recently graduated with a Master’s degree in Human–Computer Interaction from Utrecht University.
+I hold a Bachelor’s in Cognition, Language, and Communication from the University of Amsterdam, including a semester at University College London.
+Across my academic journey, I have developed a strong interest in the intersection of language, technology, and design.

-Outside academia, I draw inspiration from the creative scenes of music, fashion, and sports.
-As a passionate Ajax supporter and enthusiast of music and fashion, I enjoy exploring how these cultural domains intersect with technology, sparking new ideas, perspectives, and approaches to designing for people.
+Beyond academia, I draw inspiration from creative domains such as music, fashion, and sports.
+As an Ajax supporter and avid follower of music and fashion culture, I enjoy exploring how these worlds intersect with technology and influence the way we design, communicate, and create.

-If you are up for collaborating, exchanging ideas, or just chatting about football, music, or the future of inclusive technology, feel free to reach out!
+If you are interested in collaborating, exchanging ideas, or simply talking about football, music, or the future of inclusive technology, feel free to reach out.

 RESEARCH INTERESTS